EB-2 Professionals with Advanced Degrees

 - Non-union positions (e.g. exec/managerial): FSIS prepares public notices that the dept must post at the worksite for 10 consecutive business days.

 FSIS allows the mandatory notice waiting period to pass:

 - Union positions: Must wait at least 30 days after the date notice was provided.

 - Non-union positions: Must wait at least 30 days after the last day of 10-day posting period.

 ||FSIS emails the employee to confirm current information & submits the labor certification application electronically to DOL.

 ||DOL reviews & certifies the application.* DOL mails the certification to FSIS.

 || 8 months*

 * Subject to change depending on DOL's workload.
 DOL may audit the application before certifying it.
 If audited, UH will have 30 days to provide the requested information to DOL.
-DOL may take up to 2 years to certify an audited application.
+DOL may take as long as 2 years to reach a decision on an audited application.

 STEP 4: File I-140 petition with USCIS [top]